When Coping Becomes Compulsion

 How Therapy Helps with Addiction

-If you're also dealing with past trauma that contributes to addictive patterns, explore our trauma therapy services.
+If you are also dealing with past trauma that contributes to addictive patterns, explore our trauma therapy services.

 What Our Virtual Sessions Look Like